varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-6.0.rst

     For the backend name, use ``%{VSL:BackendOpen[2]}x`` for backend logs.

+  * varnishncsa does not accept output format strings (from the ``-F`` command-line argument or a configuration file) if they specify tags for log entries whose payloads may contain control or binary characters.

 * ``varnishtest(1)`` and ``vtc(7)``:

   * The ``client -connect`` and ``server -listen`` commands in vtc